caltechads/nginx_statsd_sidecar/doc/source/runbook/coding_standards.rst

 **Python Code Style**
     - Follow PEP 8 style guidelines
     - Use 4 spaces for indentation (no tabs)
-    - Maximum line length of 88 characters (Black formatter)
+    - Maximum line length of 88 characters (ruff formatter)
     - Use descriptive variable and function names
-    - Include type hints for all function parameters and return values
+    - Include python 3.10+ type hints for all function parameters and return values

 **Import Organization**
     - Group imports: standard library, third-party, local